Ramgarh subdivision: Industries

 Patratu Thermal Power Station at Patratu was commissioned its earlier units in 1966–72.
 The plant has become old and operates at a derated cpapcity.

 The foundation stone for the 800 x 5 MW Patratu Super Thermal Power Project was laid by Narendra Modi, Prime Minister, in 2018.

 Patratu Dam, was built to supply water for the Patratu Thermal Power Station.
 It has been built across the Nalkarni River, a tributary of the Damodar River and has an 81 sq mi reservoir.

 Jindal Steel and Power has set up a 0.6 million tonnes per year wire rod mill and a 1 million tonnes per year bar mill at Patratu.

 Education

-In 2011, Ramgarh subdivision out of a total 305 inhabited villages there were 125 villages with pre-primary schools, 280 villages with primary schools, 154 villages with middle schools, 51 villages with secondary schools, 31 villages with senior secondary schools, 4 general degree colleges, 1 village with non-formal training centre, all villages with educational facility.
+In 2011, Ramgarh subdivision out of the total 305 inhabited villages,125 villages had pre-primary schools, 280 villages housed primary schools, 154 villages had middle schools, 51 villages had secondary schools, 31 villages had senior secondary schools, 4 housed general degree colleges and 1 village has a non-formal training centre.